Back stable Schubert calculus: Bumpless pipedreams

-We recall the \defn{Coxeter-Knuth equivalence relation} on the set $R(w)$ of reduced words for $w$.
+We recall the \defn{Coxeter-Knuth equivalence relation} on $\Red(w)$.
 It is generated by the elementary relations

-Edelman-Greene insertion provides a bijection $C \mapsto T(C)$ between Coxeter-Knuth equivalence classes $C \subset R(w)$ and reduced word tableaux $T$ for $w$ (see \cite{EG} and Remark \ref{R:Stanley coefficients}).
+Edelman-Greene insertion provides a bijection $C \mapsto T(C)$ between Coxeter-Knuth equivalence classes $C \subset \Red(w)$ and reduced word tableaux $T$ for $w$ (see \cite{EG} and the paragraph containing (\ref{E:stanley coefficients})).
 Bumpless pipedreams encode a new version of Edelman-Greene insertion.

-\begin{thm} The map $\i \mapsto (P(\i),Q(\i))$ induces a bijection between reduced words for $S_n$ and pairs consisting of an EG-pipedream and a standard Young tableau of the same shape.
-For a fixed EG-pipedream $D$, the set $C_D:= \{\i \mid P(\i) = D\}$ is a single Coxeter-Knuth equivalence class.
+\begin{thm} The map $\i \mapsto (P(\i),Q(\i))$ induces a bijection between reduced words for $S_n$ and pairs consisting of an EG pipedream and a standard Young tableau of the same shape.
+For a fixed EG pipedream $D$, the set $C_D:= \{\i \mid P(\i) = D\}$ is a single Coxeter-Knuth equivalence class.
 The shape of the reduced word tableau $T(C_D)$ is $\la(D)$. \end{thm}

-\begin{problem} Find a direct shape-preserving bijection between EG-pipedreams for $w$ and reduced word tableaux for $w$. \end{problem}
+\begin{problem} Find a direct shape-preserving bijection between EG pipedreams for $w$ and reduced word tableaux for $w$. \footnote{Since our preprint was posted, solutions to this problem have appeared in \cite{FGS,Wei}.} \end{problem}

 \begin{remark} There is a transpose analogue of column moves called {\it row moves}.
-We can also define insertion into EG-pipedreams using row moves.
+We can also define insertion into EG pipedreams using row moves.
 Theorem \ref{thm:EGpipedream} holds with (usual) Edelman-Greene insertion replaced by Edelman-Greene column insertion. \end{remark}

-The \defn{insertion path} of the insertion $D \leftarrow i$ is the collection of positions that the empty tile travels through in the calculation of $r(D')$.
+The \defn{insertion path} of the insertion $D \leftarrow i$ is the collection of positions through which the empty tile travels in the calculation of $r(D')$.
 An insertion path consists of a number of boxes, one in each of an interval of columns.
 Two insertion paths are compared by comparing respective boxes in the same column.

 The following key result is immediate from the definition of column moves. \begin{lemma} The pair $(D,i)$ can be recovered uniquely from the pair \end{lemma}